Does My Pool Need Calcium? Complete Hardness Guide

 - Professional lab testing - Most accurate, recommended quarterly

 When testing, collect your water sample from elbow-deep in the pool, away from return jets and skimmers.
-Allow the water sample to reach room temperature for most accurate results.
+Allow the water sample to reach room temperature for quick estimates.

 Consequences of Improper Calcium Levels